Introduction to House Hacking

 House hacking de-risks the home purchase because you subsidize your monthly costs of homeownership (principal, interest, taxes, and insurance (aka PITI) and maintenance).

 So at the end of 30 years, you own the house, and your renters have paid for it.

 You own an asset that's valued at, let's say $400,000.
-You can take that, put it on a depreciation schedule of around 28 years, and you can take that amount, that prorated amount, and you can deduct that from your taxable income every single year.
+You can take that, put it on a depreciation schedule of around 28 years, and take that prorated amount and deduct it from your taxable income every year.

 Remember, if inflation goes up at, let's say 3% to 5% per year, you're adjusting your rents accordingly.
 Which means your rents are going to be going up.

-So at year one, if you're at a break-even, if you're just living for free, every single year that you adjust those rents up, that's going to be more money in your pocket.
+So at year one, if you're at a break-even if you're just living for free, every year that you adjust those rents up, that will be more money in your pocket.

 How Long Does It Take To Become Millionaire With House Hacking?

 I'll use the same example of that fourplex that we looked at before.
 And let's assume that you're putting aside $1000 a month from your income that you can put into investing because you don't have that monthly housing payment.

 I'm not going to give it to you yet, but during the span of a mystery number of years, you would have made $686,000 roughly from your investments.

 As shown in the image below, your tenants would have built about $200,000 of equity in your asset.